This Content Was Last Updated on November 23, 2023 by Jessica Garbett

 There is an annual maximum for National Insurance if you pay at full rate in an Employment and have an additional second Employment or Self Employment but it is extremely complex.

 The Self Employed pay both Class 2 and Class 4 NI.
-Class 2 is a fixed weekly amount, Class 4 a variable percentage.
+Class 4 is a variable percentage.
 All State Benefits are triggered from Class 2.